Manna Dey: Personal life

 In December 1953, Dey married Sulochana Kumaran.
 She was originally from Kannur, Kerala.
-Together they had two daughters – Shuroma Herekar (1956–2016), a U.S. based scientist and Shumita Dev (b.
+Together they had two daughters – Shuroma Herekar (1956–2016), a US based scientist and Shumita Dev (b.
 1958), a Bengaluru-based businesswoman.
 Sulochana died in Bengaluru in January 2012.
 She had been suffering from cancer for some time.
 After her death, Dey moved to Kalyan Nagar in Bengaluru after spending more than fifty years in Mumbai.

 Death

 On 8 June 2013, Dey was admitted to the ICU in a Bengaluru hospital after a chest infection gave rise to other complications.
 His health gradually improved and about a month later doctors took him off the ventilator support.
 Later, he was discharged from the hospital.

-He was hospitalized again in the first week of October 2013, and died of a cardiac arrest at 3:45 pm on 24 October at Narayana Hrudayalaya hospital in Bengaluru, aged 94.
+He was hospitalised again in the first week of October 2013, and died of a cardiac arrest at 3:45 pm on 24 October at Narayana Hrudayalaya hospital in Bengaluru, aged 94.
 Musicians, politicians, cricketers and other notable persons issued statements on his death.
 He was cremated in Bengaluru.